Seat belt: Risk compensation

-According to the analysis, seatbelts decreased fatalities by 1.35% for each 10% increase in seatbelt use.
-The study controlled for endogenous motivations of seat belt use, because that creates an artificial correlation between seat belt use and fatalities, leading to the conclusion that seatbelts cause fatalities.
-For example, drivers in high-risk areas are more likely to use seat belts and are more likely to be in accidents, creating a non-causal correlation between seatbelt use and mortality.
-After accounting for the endogeneity of seatbelt usage, Cohen and Einav found no evidence that the risk compensation effect makes seatbelt-wearing drivers more dangerous, a finding at variance with other research.
+According to the analysis, seat belts decreased fatalities by 1.35% for each 10% increase in seat belt use.
+The study controlled for endogenous motivations for seat belt use, because they create an artificial correlation between seat belt use and fatalities, leading to the conclusion that seat belts cause fatalities.
+For example, drivers in high-risk areas are more likely to use seat belts and are more likely to be in accidents, creating a non-causal correlation between seat belt use and mortality.
+After accounting for the endogeneity of seat belt usage, Cohen and Einav found no evidence that the risk compensation effect makes seat belt-wearing drivers more dangerous, a finding at variance with other research.

 Increased traffic

 Other statistical analyses have included adjustments for factors such as increased traffic and age, and based on these adjustments, which results in a reduction of morbidity and mortality due to seat belt use.
 However, Smeed's law predicts a fall in accident rate with increasing car ownership and has been demonstrated independently of seat belt legislation.